-If you’ve read our blog "When Is The Best Time To Go Whale Watching In Auckland?", you will know that there are resident species of both Bryde's whales and common dolphins living in Auckland's Hauraki Gulf Marine Park throughout the year.
-So, the short answer would be that any time of year is a good time to go whale watching with Summer being a beautiful time to be on the water.
+If you’ve read our blog about the best time to go whale watching in Auckland, you will know that there are resident species of both whales and dolphins living in the Hauraki Gulf Marine Park all year.
+So the short answer would be that any time of year is a good time to go whale watching, with summer being a beautiful time to be on the water.

-It is also during this time that we see the majority of newborn common dolphin babies, sometimes there's so many that it’s hard to count how many there are in one group!
+It is also during this time that we see the majority of newborn common dolphin babies.
+Sometimes there are so many in one pod it’s hard to count them!

-There is always the chance of seeing the famous New Zealand orca or bottlenose dolphins during the warmer months too as we are lucky enough to see both of theses species year-round.
-There is even still the rare chance of seeing a humpback whale in November or December - possibly the ones lagging behind on their south-bound migration back to Antarctica.
+You could also see orca or bottlenose dolphins during the warmer months, as we are lucky enough to see both these species year-round as well.
+There is even the rare chance of seeing a humpback whale in November or December, if any are lagging behind on their southbound migration back to Antarctica.

-It is during the Summer that there are also chances to see species like pilot whales, false killer whales and offshore bottlenose.
-These 3 species are often seen together and moving very fast so we have to be in the right place, at the right time to see them.
+In summer we often see other marine mammal species like oceanic pilot whales, false killer whales and pelagic bottlenose dolphins.
+These three species are often seen together and move very fast, so we have to be in the right place at the right time to see them.

-Species generally associated with warmer sea temperatures include some fish species, manta rays, turtles and maybe even a whale shark (if you’re lucky!) can all seen in the Hauraki Gulf Marine Park during this time.
+Species generally associated with warmer sea temperatures include some fish species, manta rays, turtles and maybe even a whale shark (if you’re lucky!).
+These can all be seen in the Hauraki Gulf Marine Park during the summer months.

-Every safari is a new adventure and opportunity to explore the Hauraki Gulf Marine Park.
-Departing from the Viaduct Harbour, Auckland City - it couldn’t be easier!
+Every whale watching safari is a new adventure and opportunity to explore the Hauraki Gulf Marine Park.
+Departing from the Viaduct Harbour, Auckland City, it couldn’t be easier!
 See you on board!